Daniel-KM/Omeka-S-module-Contribute/README.md

 Usage
 -----

-To be corrected or conributed, a resource must have a template and be allowed in the main settings.
+To be contributed or completed, a resource must have a template and be allowed in the main settings.

 - Configure the main settings, in particular the contribution mode.
 - Configure the resource templates to select the properties to be edited or